EvaFrossard/EvaFrossard.github.io/index.md

 <div style="display: flex; align-items: center;">
   <p style="flex: 1; margin-right: 20px;">
-    <b>So how xan we measure that ?</b> Well we could have used titles and description of videos but this would have required a massive computation power... and our computer just couldn't handle it. <b>But we did better !</b> We used an awesome feature given by Youtube... <b>TAGS</b>.
+    <b>So how can we measure that ?</b> Well we could have used titles and description of videos but this would have required a massive computation power... and our computer just couldn't handle it. <b>But we did better !</b> We used an awesome feature given by Youtube... <b>TAGS</b>.
 Those help direct to your channel people that have similar interest and would watch videos with the same topic.
 Tags are fully customizable so can be as precise as 'Daily vlogs of an esthetician in Utah' and as vague as 'Gaming'.
   </p>
   <img src="/assets/img/tags.png" alt="Description of image" style="width: 150px;">
 </div>